 The issuance of preferred stock, while providing flexibility in connection with possible acquisitions and other corporate purposes, could, among other things, have the effect of delaying, deferring or preventing a change in our control and could adversely affect the market price of our common stock and the voting and other rights of the holders of our common stock.

 Registration Rights

-Pursuant to the terms of the Registration Rights Agreement, the holders of with respect to the registration of their shares under the Securities Act.
+Pursuant to the terms of the Registration Rights Agreement, the holders of shares of our common stock, or their transferees, are entitled to various rights with respect to the registration of their shares under the Securities Act.